FireEden/git-course/README.md

 ## Notes

-[GIT-NOTES.md](GIT-NOTES.md) is the reference I built while working through this repo — the staging model, the branch-to-PR workflow, undo commands, and merge conflicts.
-There's also a [formatted version][card] of the same material.
+Here is the [formatted version][card] for reference while working through this repo.
+It contains bite sized info on the staging model, the branch-to-PR workflow, undo commands, and merge conflicts.
+[GIT-NOTES.md](GIT-NOTES.md) is the markdown version.

 [card]: https://claude.ai/code/artifact/83817e7e-623a-4de8-b893-dbca8c052403